mokyen/okyensourcesoftware/docs/godbolt_cmake_gtest.md

 I encourage you to try this setup in your next project.
 Experiment, iterate, and see how it can enhance your development workflow.
 Remember, the key to mastering any tool is practice and persistence.

-Happy coding, and may your tests always pass!
+Happy coding, and may your tests always fail and then pass!

 ## Further Reading